 Sermon preparation is as important to preaching as the act of preaching itself, if not more so.
 As the preacher, we not only need to prepare our message, but we need to prepare our hearts as well.
 Accomplishing both should be our goal of our preparation.

 The plan below assumes that you already know the passage of scripture from which you will be preaching.
 Please note, if you are currently writing a sermon and you do not know what your main text is (or texts), what you are preparing is a talk, not a sermon: even if you give your talk with passion and emotion.
 The word of God is what we are called to proclaim, not our own ideas.
-If you have not been assigned a passage, find a passage of scripture and that ministers to you and stick with it.
-Preferably something with which you are already familiar.
+If you have not been assigned a text, find a passage of scripture and that ministers to you and stick with it; preferably something with which you are already familiar.

 Step 1: Pray Without Ceasing (All 7 Days)

 If you are being asked to preach, you are most likely a man of prayer already, but this week you will need to be more so.
 There is no specific time you should be praying as you prepare.
 You should be praying continually all week.
 Pray first for your own spiritual condition.
-Ask for forgiveness for all your shortcoming.
+Ask for forgiveness for all your sins.
 You are not entering the pulpit as the perfect spiritual specimen.
 Repent and guard your heart.
 You are weak and vulnerable to all kinds of temptations, especially pride.

 The only fit condition for you to enter the pulpit is in recognizing your utter weakness to accomplish anything for the Lord if he does not move.
 If the Spirit of God is not at work in your heart, and the heart of your hearers, this will simply be another act of a man speaking and people hearing without spiritual benefit.
 This can happen even if you moved them to tears, and they loved every minute of it.
 If the Spirit of God is not involved, you might as well read the dictionary to the congregation.
-Ask the Lord to move in you, and your hearers.
+Ask the Lord to move in you and your hearers.

 Step 2.
 Read.
 Study.
 Listen.
 (3-6 hours)

 This is where you feed yourself full.
 Your goal is to understand the text.
 Read the larger context of the passage (preferably the entire book of scripture), study commentaries, and listen to other sermons on the passage you will be covering.
 For myself, I tend to do this Monday through Wednesday.
 I work full-time, so my prep time is limited.
-I typically put in a total three to six hours of over the course of the three days.
+I typically put in a total of three to six hours over the course of the three days.
 This includes listening to sermons as I drive to work or walk the dog.

 As you are going through this process, the goal, once you understand the passage, is to ask yourself, how these truths speak to our spiritual lives.
 Why is this passage of scripture important?
 If you are in the right frame spiritually, the Lord will begin to minister to you through His word.
 Once you have been warned, comforted, and encouraged by His truth, you are ready to preach it to others and not until then.

 Remember, if you are not excited about the passage you are preaching, neither will your hearers, and I am not talking about artificial hype.
 Too many churches try to cover their lack of interest in the word of God with entertainment.
+Pastors often do this in their sermons as well.
 Do not do that.
 Whether or not the church where you will be preaching has all of these trappings is not the point.
 You need to ask, do I believe the passage of scripture I am about to preach is important enough that I am comfortable walking into a situation that will be boring if God does not show up?
 Has God ministered to you through the process of studying so much that the message is beginning to burn within you, and will you not be satisfied until you are able to share it with others?
 That is when you know you are ready to preach.